Best daily deals

 A picture of the Spotify app for driving displayed on a Google Pixel 3

-Lily Katz / SoundGuys
+Lil Katz / SoundGuys

 Carplay simplifies the interface, so distractions are lessened.

 When you connect your smartphone to your car by Bluetooth, Spotify will automatically go into Apple Carplay mode or Android Auto mode, depending on your OS and if your car is compatible with these features.
 These features reduce the amount of information displayed on the screen, making it safer to navigate the app while in the car.
 (We don’t recommend using the app while actively driving, though.
 Have your passenger do it.)
-They also make for easy integration with the navigation apps Google Maps and Waze.
+They also make it easy to integrate with the navigation apps Google Maps and Waze.

 Similarly, many music-listening devices, such as the Samsung Galaxy Buds Plus, offer Spotify integration for easy access.